dede0330/dede0330/README.md

 # DeAndre Bloomfield 😃

-- Full Stack Operator
+- Full Stack Developer
-- Learning from home
+- Learning from Bloom Tech

 Here are some ideas to get you started:

 - 🔭 I’m currently working at UPS
 - 🌱 I’m currently learning Full Stack Dev.
 - 👯 I’m looking to collaborate on apps and webapps.
-- 💬 Ask me about you want.
+- 💬 Still Building my portfolio.
 - 📫 How to reach me: [DeAndre mailto:deandre.bloomfield@gmail.com)
 - 😄 Pronouns: he / him